 A common misconception about sweepstakes casinos is that you’re playing to enter prize drawings.
 That is not the case.
 Instead, you play using site currency that can be redeemed for cash prizes.

-Signup using the Funzpoints bonus code for up to $22.50 free.
+Sign up using our Pulsz Casino bonus code for 2.3 free Sweepstakes Coins just for registering.
 Click here to automatically apply the exclusive deal.